YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

     IncrS(incr, retval *BufferT) error

-:code:`IncrS()` wraps `ydb_incr_s()`_ to atomically increment the referenced global or local variable node coerced to a number with :code:`incr` coerced to a number, with the result stored in the node and returned through the :code:`BufferT` structure referenced by :code:`retval`.
+Matching `Go IncrE()`_, :code:`IncrS()` wraps `ydb_incr_s()`_ to
+atomically increment the referenced global or local variable node coerced to a number, with :code:`incr` coerced to a number.
+It stores the result in the node and also returns it through the :code:`BufferT` structure referenced by :code:`retval`.

 - If `ydb_incr_s()`_ returns an error such as NUMOFLOW, INVSTRLEN, the method makes no changes to the structures under :code:`retval` and returns the error.
-- Otherwise, if the length of the data to be returned exceeds :code:`retval.lenAlloc`, the method sets the :code:`len_used` of the :code:`C.ydb_buffer_t` referenced by :code:`retval` to the required length, and returns with an error return of INVSTRLEN.
+- If the length of the data to be returned exceeds :code:`retval.lenAlloc`, the method sets the :code:`len_used` of the :code:`C.ydb_buffer_t` referenced by :code:`retval` to the required length, and returns an INVSTRLEN error.
 - Otherwise, it copies the data to the buffer referenced by the :code:`retval.buf_addr`, sets :code:`retval.lenUsed` to its length.

+With a value of :code:`nil` for :code:`incr`, the default increment is 1.

 Go LockDecrS()
 --------------